 Research has since identified that ‘Optimal Loading’ (OL) aids recovery through cell regeneration induced by light mechanical loading in the early stages.
 Subsequently, Rest (R) or a lack of movement is detrimental to recovery (3).

-In 2014, Dr Mirkin acknowledged changes in the research and, as any evidence-based scientist would, retracted ice from his initial protocol.
+In 2014, Dr Mirkin acknowledged changes in injury treatment research and, as any evidence-based scientist would, retracted ice from his initial method.
 He stated that coaches had been using his “’RICE‘ guideline for decades, but now it appeared that both ice and complete rest may in fact delay healing, instead of helping” (3).

 What Dr Mirkin is referring to is the necessary benefits of the inflammation process.
-When we injure ourselves, our body sends signals out to our inflammatory cells (macrophages) which release the hormone Insulin-like Growth Factor (IGF-1).
+When an injury occurs, our body sends signals out to our inflammatory cells (macrophages), which release the hormone Insulin-like Growth Factor (IGF-1).
 These cells initiate healing by killing off damaged tissue.
-Although when ice is applied, we may actually be preventing the body’s natural release of IGF-1 and therefore delaying the initiation of the healing process (3).
+But when we treat the injury with an ice pack, we may actually be preventing the body’s natural release of IGF-1 and therefore delaying the initiation of the healing process (3).

 Ice was finally revoked in 2019 from the injury management process with the latest and most comprehensive acronym: PEACE & LOVE (Protection, Elevation, Avoid Anti-Inflammatory Drugs, Compression, Education & Load, Optimism, Vascularisation and Exercise) (4).